natesheridan/romcom/README.md

 * Use a provided class by creating object instances using the `new` keyword
 * Manipulate the page after it has loaded adding, removing, and updating elements on the DOM
 * Understand event bubbling and use event delegation on dynamic elements
-* Begin to understand how to write effective, clean HTML & CSS

 ## Overview